Lady Margaret Sackville (1562–1591): Marriage and later life

-Lady Margaret died suddenly on 19 August 1591, aged 29, at Knole, Kent, a property which had been granted to her husband's father by Queen Elizabeth during the 1560s.
+Lady Margaret died suddenly on 19 August 1591, at Knole, Kent, a property which had been granted to her husband's father by Queen Elizabeth during the 1560s.
 Robert Southwell's Triumphs over Death (published in 1596, after the poet's execution) was dedicated to her and her surviving children; it was supposedly written and sent to her half-brother, the Earl of Arundel, in prison, to comfort him.

 Because Lady Margaret died before her husband inherited the earldom of Dorset, she never became countess.
 The year after her death, her husband married the twice-widowed Anne, daughter of Sir John Spencer of Althorp.
 He left instructions in his will that he should be buried at Withyham, East Sussex, "as near to my first dearly beloved wife ... as can be".